jameshfisher/jameshfisher.com/_posts/2017-10-14-webgl-height-map-to-normal-map.md

 ---
-title: "Converting a height map to a normal map"
+title: Converting a height map to a normal map
 draft: true
+tags:
+  - normal-maps
+  - graphics-programming
+taggedAt: '2024-03-26'
 ---

 Sample the points around to get a polygon